 Turn Up the Heat

 You can trick yourself into eating less and boost your metabolism by adding a little spice to your pie.
 In fact, a study by Canadian researchers found that men who ate spicy appetizers consumed 200 fewer calories than those that skipped the hot sauce.
-Top your pie with a few grinds of fresh black pepper, red chili flakes, or if you’re really brave—stingers!
+To cut pizza calories effortlessly, top your pie with a few grinds of fresh black pepper, red chili flakes, or if you're really brave—stingers!

 Cut the Cheese

-Ordering your pizza with “half cheese” is an easy way to cut the saturated fat on a plain- or veggie-topped pie by 50%!
-Even if you decide to boost the cheese factor on your slimmed-down pie with an additional tablespoon of pungent parmesan (only 22 calories), you’ll still save mega calories.
+Ordering your pizza with "half cheese" is an easy way to cut the saturated fat on a plain- or veggie-topped pie by 50 percent!
+Even if you decide to boost the cheese factor on your slimmed-down pie with an additional tablespoon of pungent parmesan (only 22 calories), you'll still save mega pizza calories.

-A series of well-cited Yale University studies suggest eating a salad appetizer can reduce total calorie intake over the course of the meal by up to 20%.
+A study in the Appetite journal suggests eating a salad appetizer can reduce total calorie intake over the course of the meal by 11 percent.
 For a 600-calorie pizza-fest, that would mean a savings of about 120 calories—more than a mile on the treadmill!
-Top your greens with a scant tablespoon of vinaigrette, as there’s developing research to suggest vinegar can aid weight loss by keeping our blood sugar steady.
-One study among pre-diabetics found the addition vinegar to a high-carb meal (like pizza!) reduced the subsequent rise in blood sugar by 34%.
+Top your greens with a scant tablespoon of vinaigrette, as there's developing research to suggest vinegar can aid weight loss by keeping our blood sugar steady.
+A Diabetes Care study among pre-diabetics found the addition of vinegar to a high-carb meal (like pizza!) reduced the subsequent rise in blood sugar by 34 percent.

 - – 6 Best Vegetables to Shrink Belly Fat, Dietitians Say